isomerpages/mlaw-psy/resources/revocation-proceedings/_posts/2025-08-06-post-Revocation proceedings.md

 of objectivity or competence as an expert witness;</p>
 </li>
 <li>
-<p>The psychiatry resident had failed to comply with his duty to notify the
+<p>The psychiatry resident had failed to notify the Selection Committee of
-Selection Committee of the outcome of an application to be:</p>
+the outcome of an application to be:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Accredited as a psychiatrist by the Specialists Accreditation Board; and</p>